devJudah/F21GA-Kitchen-Scene/Interactive/Readme.md

 ### Multiple lights and shadows

-The light model is extended to work with multiple lights (and produce shadows for them) by rendering the scene once for each light to produce a depth map, then combining the light and shadow values in `fs_shsadow_map.glsl`.
+The light model is extended to work with multiple lights (and produce shadows for them) by rendering the scene once for each light to produce a depth map (one for each light), then combining the light and shadow values in `fs_shsadow_map.glsl`.
 This is done by looping through each light, processing the information for the fragment and then adding them together to produce a final light term
 ```
 for(int i=0; i < num_lights; i++) {